 - What you agree on

-- What feelings are most important to you both
+- The feelings that are most important to you both

 - What feelings you have in common